City-of-Helsinki/events-helsinki-monorepo/README.md

 Each time you merge a pull request, the release-please-action will create or update a "Release PR" with the changelog and the version bump related to the changes.
 To create a new release for an app, this release PR is merged, which creates a new release with release notes and a new tag.
 This tag will be picked by Azure pipeline and trigger a new deployment to staging.
 From there, the release needs to be manually released to production.

-### Conventional commits
+### Conventional Commits

-Use conventional commits to ensure that the changelogs are generated correctly.
+Use [Conventional Commits](https://www.conventionalcommits.org/) to ensure that the changelogs are generated correctly.

 ### Configuration